Mr. William Burch’s Biology I Class

 - Notebooks will be checked at the end of every three-week period.
 Notebook checks will be graded.
 Points will be counted off for missing assignments, missing notes, or incomplete table of contents.
-Students MUST record the daily objectives (on the board by my desk) and daily homework in their Table of Contents section.
+Students MUST record the daily objectives (which are listed under “Objectives” on the board every morning) and daily homework in their Table of Contents section.
 Also, students MUST have a notebook solely dedicated to Biology I (i.e. I don’t want a notebook with multiple classes).

 - If you need supplies, see me after class, or before or after school.